nicrusso7/rex-gym/README.md

     ...
     num_agents = 20
 ```
-Install rex_gym from source.
-This configuration will launch 20 agents (threads) in parallel to train your model.

 # Robot platform
 The robot used for this experiment is the [Spotmicro](https://www.thingiverse.com/thing:3445283) made by [Deok-yeon Kim](https://www.thingiverse.com/KDY0523/about).